-- The mid-year review period (July) includes study periods 6 and 7 from the previous academic year and study periods 1 and 2 from the current academic year. - The end-of-year review period (December) includes study periods 3, 4 and 5 from the current academic year.
+- The mid-year review period (July) includes study periods 1, 2, and 3 from the current academic year and study period 7 (deferred results) from the previous academic year. - The end-of-year review period (December) includes study periods 4, 5, 6 and 7 from the current academic year.